 High Country / NW mountains Special Watauga, Avery, Ashe, Alleghany, Mitchell 105-110 mph Site-specific above ~3,500 ft elevation

-The currently adopted statewide reference is the 2018 North Carolina State Building Code (NC State Building Code, NC Residential Code, NC Existing Building Code, etc.), with a 2024-cycle update in active development through the North Carolina Building Code Council.
-Adoption of newer ASCE 7 editions in North Carolina has historically lagged the national IBC cycle — the NC Office of State Fire Marshal has issued formal interpretations clarifying that ASCE 7-10 may still apply for certain residential structures under NCRC R301.1.3, even as ASCE 7-16 and ASCE 7-22 wind speed maps are increasingly used in engineered designs and commercial submittals.
+The currently adopted statewide reference is the 2018 North Carolina State Building Code — NCSBC, the NC Residential Code, NC Existing Building Code, NC Fire Code, NC Mechanical Code, and the rest of the family — with a 2024-cycle update in active development through the North Carolina Building Code Council.
+NC adoption of new ASCE 7 editions historically lags the national IBC cycle, and the NC Office of State Fire Marshal periodically issues formal interpretations clarifying which edition applies where.
+The clearest example is NCRC R301.1.3, where the NC OSFM has preserved ASCE 7-10 applicability for certain residential structures even as ASCE 7-16 and ASCE 7-22 wind speed maps are increasingly used in engineered residential and commercial submittals.
+We have tracked every one of those NC OSFM interpretations since 2002 — most calculators on the market today launched after the 7-10 / 7-16 transition was already underway, which means they inherited a snapshot.
+We did not.

 NC State Building Code (NCSBC)